Cloud Foundry Application Basics¶

 The name of Cloud Foundry applications must fulfill the following requirements:

-- Contains only lowercase alphanumeric characters and special characters -, _ and . are not allowed
+- Only lowercase alphanumeric characters are allowed and special characters such as -, _ and . are not allowed.

 - Starts with a letter